Let’s take a look at the two healthcare apps we built:

 It’s worth noting that you can receive feedback as a video feed, comments, or via a survey.
 For example, if you want to develop a women’s health tracking app, make sure you can actually sit on a call and gather live feedback because it’s precious.

 We often find that an initial interactive prototype needs at least a round of iteration before it becomes really intuitive for test users.
+So, be ready for (ideally, just a few and really small) redesign sessions.

 9. Finalize the prototype and prepare design assets for the health app development

-Finally, after the feedback has been incorporated into the prototype and tested one more time, your health mobile app design is ready.
+Finally, after the feedback has been incorporated into the prototype and tested one more time, your hospital mobile app design is ready.
 One minor step left is to hand over the design to developers.
 You see, to build a mobile health app, developers will need several sets of screens in different resolutions, fully marked up and explained via comments.
 Use tools like Zeplin or Avocode to do that.

 If you’ve followed all the steps, you should now have a ready design for a healthcare app that has the most potential for generating traction after it’s built and released.